Skip to content

 Learn more about sexsomnia, a parasomnia that can cause involuntary sexual behaviors during sleep.
 It has a wide range of causes, triggers, and treatments.

-Trying to find out more about sleepwalking?
-Our guide explains the key details to know about the causes, symptoms, dangers, and treatment of sleepwalking.
+Learn the key facts and figures to know about the causes, symptoms, dangers, and treatments of sleepwalking.

 Woman holding head in confusion